rajannpatel/ubuntupbx/README.md

 Our goal is to install as much software as possible from Canonical, instead of other sources.
 All the software except FreePBX 16 can be installed from Canonical's universe repository when deploying on Ubuntu 20.04, making it the favorite for FreePBX deployments today.

 Ubuntu 22.04 is the only option for deploying to ARM64 machines, due to a software bug resulting in the odbc-mariadb package not being available for ARM64 machines running Ubuntu 20.04.
-Please the Compatibility Matrix section, below, for more information.
+The Compatibility Matrix section, below, contains more information about this.

+---

 ## Installation